modest021/Audio-Visual-Deepfake-Survey/README.md

 - [B. Generalization Experiments](#B.Generalization-Experiments)

-## A.Audio Visual Deepfake Detection
+## A. Audio Visual Deepfake Detection

-We review existing work on audio-visual deepfake detection.Due to space limitations, we did not discuss all the papers in the our paper.Here we provide a comprehensive summary of audio-visual deepfake detection.
+We present a complete summary of existing work on audio-visual deepfake detection, involving publication ranks on CCF-A, CCF-B and CCF-C.

 ### Modal Fusion Detectors